Are you interested in becoming a trustee of ILPA?

 Our committee of trustees must both reflect and represent the interests of all ILPA members, from all sectors of immigration work and throughout the UK.

 Whatever your area of work or level of experience you have something to offer.

 We urge all interested members to put themselves forward for election to the committee of trustees.

-We recently held a really useful members meeting to find out more about becoming a trustee, you can view the recording here.
+In September 2020 we held a really useful members meeting to find out more about becoming a trustee, you can view the recording here.

 Trustees play a pivotal role in ensuring that ILPA operates in the best interests of its members and stays true to its mission of promoting and improving the advice and representation of migrants and securing a non-racist, non-sexist, just and equitable system of immigration, refugee and nationality law practice.